Dub.co vs. FirstPromoter: What’s the Right Affiliate Platform for SaaS

 Partner Experience and White Labeling

-FirstPromoter allows extensive customization of the affiliate portal, including branding, assets, and messaging.
-Teams can even embed the affiliate dashboard into their product, though deeper customization may require more setup and familiarity with the platform.
+FirstPromoter includes branding, assets, and messaging tools.
+Teams can embed the affiliate dashboard into their product, though deeper customization may require more setup.

 When Should You Use Them?